FreeRCT/FreeRCT/doc/data_format.rst

 - 1 (20120418) Initial version.
 - 2 (20120527) Removed tile width from 'ANIM' and sprite and frame number from the frame data.
   The sprite moved to the 'ANSP' block.
+- 3 (20210425) Added more animation types.

 Animation sprites
 ~~~~~~~~~~~~~~~~~
-FreeRCT can read blocks with version 1.
+FreeRCT can read blocks with version 2.

 ======  ======  ==========================================================
 Offset  Length  Description